-The following essay was written by Zabrisa, a 16 year old FSHD patient who lives in Arizona.
+The following essay was written by Zabrisa, a 16 year old with FSHD who lives in Arizona.

 “Are you strong enough?
 Are you really sure you can do this, you’re not too weak?”
 “You’re such an inspiration for chasing your dreams.”
 “Smile, Zabrisa!”
 “You look so weird.”
 “Your ears–what are those things in your ears?”
 “Can you hear me now?”
 “So Zabrisa, your future?”